-2015 HK\$ million 2014 HK\$ million Current tax - Hong Kong - provision for the year 20 4 Current tax - mainland China - provision for the year 2 5 Deferred taxation - origination and reversal of temporary differences (note 25) (1) (5) 21 4
+2016 HK\$ million 2015 HK\$ million Current tax - Hong Kong - provision for the year 21 20 Current tax - mainland China - provision for the year - 2 Deferred taxation - origination and reversal of temporary differences (note 24) (2) (1) 19 21

-Provision for Hong Kong Profits Tax has been made at 16.5% (2014: 16.5%) on the estimated assessable profits for the year, taking into account a one-off reduction of 75% of the tax payable for the year of assessment 2014/15 subject to a ceiling of HK\$20,000 for each business allowed by the Hong Kong SAR Government (2014: taking into account a one-off reduction of 75% of the tax payable for the year of assessment 2013/14 subject to a ceiling of HK\$10,000 for each business allowed by the Hong Kong SAR Government).
+Provision for Hong Kong Profits Tax has been made at 16.5% (2015: 16.5%) on the estimated assessable profits for the year, taking into account a one-off reduction of 75% of the tax payable for the year of assessment 2015/16 subject to a ceiling of HK\$20,000 (2014/15: HK\$20,000) for each business allowed by the Hong Kong SAR Government.

 Taxation for subsidiaries outside Hong Kong is calculated at the rates prevailing in the relevant jurisdictions.
-In relation to the Group's operations in mainland China, the applicable principal income tax rate for the year ended 31 December 2015 was 25% (2014: 25%).
+In relation to the Group's operations in mainland China, the applicable principal income tax rate for the year ended 31 December 2016 was 25% (2015: 25%).

 In addition, dividend distribution out of the retained profits of foreign-invested enterprises earned after 1 January 2008 is subject to withholding income tax at a tax rate of 10% unless reduced by treaty.
-Under the tax treaty between Hong Kong and mainland China, the withholding income tax rate applicable to the Group for the current year and the prior year is 5%.
+Under the tax treaty between Hong Kong and mainland China, the withholding income tax rate applicable to the Group for the current year and the prior years is 5%.